 Not to mention damage done in the last book.

-More Hero than Thou: Inverted by The Titan's CursePercy practically begs Artemis to let him hold up the sky for her because she could fight better than he could.
+More Hero Than Thou: Inverted by The Titan's CursePercy practically pleads for Artemis to let him hold up the sky for her because she could fight better than he could.

 A truer example: Bianca's body was never recovered, nor is Michael Yew's.